General Dynamics is a major aerospace and defense company that offers a broad portfolio of products and services in business aviation;

 General Dynamics' portfolio of vehicle platforms in the U.S. military vehicles business consists of wheeled combat vehicles and main battle tanks for the U.S. military, including the Stryker wheeled combat vehicle and the M1 Abrams main battle tank.
 These vehicles are fundamental to the military's warfighting capabilities and offer continuing opportunities for upgrades and modernization to meet evolving requirements.

 General Dynamics continues to support the Army's evolving needs for main battle tanks with technology upgrades to the M1 Abrams, such as the System Enhancement Package (SEP).
 The SEP-configured tank is a digital platform with an enhanced command-and-control system, second-generation thermal sights and improved armor.
 In September 2012, General Dynamics received a multi-year contract from the Army to conduct development efforts for additional upgrade opportunities designed to increase the efficiency and capability of the Abrams tank.
+In September 2013, General Dynamics conducted a preliminary design review with the Army under a five-year development contract that provides opportunities for fleet-wide vehicle modernization.

 Beyond these long-term platform programs, General Dynamics has opportunities associated with the refurbishment of battle-damaged vehicles and the replacement of equipment that has reached the end of its service life.
 As the sole provider of Abrams tanks and Stryker vehicles, Combat Systems is the primary contractor for the maintenance, repair and reset of these vehicles.
 The group's portfolio of tactical vehicles is at the forefront of blast- and ballistic- protected technologies, designed to protect vehicle occupants from landmines, hostile fire and IEDs.
-The company has delivered more than 4,500 RG-31 and Cougar vehicles to the U.S. military under the Mine-Resistant, Ambush Protected (MRAP) vehicle program.
+The company has delivered approximately 5,600 RG-31 and Cougar vehicles to the U.S. military under the Mine-Resistant, Ambush Protected (MRAP) vehicle program.
 This large installed base has led to subsequent modernization programs, as well as support and sustainment services.

 In addition to the Abrams and Stryker modernization efforts, General Dynamics has a contract for the design and development phase of the Army's next-generation infantry fighting vehicle, the Ground Combat Vehicle (GCV).
 The group is also positioning itself for the upcoming competitions for new contracts for the Amphibious Combat Vehicle (ACV), the cornerstone of the U.S. Marine Corps' future amphibious-assault requirements, and the Army's Armored Multi-Purpose Vehicle (AMPV) program, a replacement for the M113 family of vehicles.

 The Combat Systems group's U.S. exports include Abrams tanks and Light Armored Vehicles (LAVs) for U.S. allies around the world.
 The international operations of General Dynamics' U.S. military vehicles business also have generated significant indigenous opportunities.
 General Dynamics is modernizing approximately 600 LAV III combat vehicles for the Canadian government, as well as providing long-term support to all Canadian LAV vehicles.
 For the U.K. Ministry of Defence, General Dynamics is producing the Foxhound armored vehicle and will co-produce the Specialist Vehicle with the U.K. operations of the Information Systems and Technology group.
 Combat Systems has also benefited from customer relationships developed through its in-country operations including manufacturing sites in Austria, France, Germany, Spain and Switzerland.
 The Combat Systems group's European operations offer a broad range of products, including military vehicles, amphibious bridge systems, artillery systems, ammunition and propellants.
-Key platforms include the Leopard tank, the Pizarro and Ulan tracked infantry vehicles, the Eagle wheeled vehicle, and the Piranha and Pandur wheeled armored vehicles.
+Key platforms include the Leopard tank, the Pizarro and ASCOD tracked infantry vehicles, the Duro and Eagle wheeled vehicles, and the Piranha and Pandur wheeled armored vehicles.

 Complementing these combat-vehicle offerings are Combat Systems' weapons systems and munitions programs.
 For ground forces, the group manufactures vehicle armor, M2 heavy machine guns and Mk 19 and Mk 47 grenade launchers.
 For airborne platforms, the group produces weapons for many foreign customers and all U.S. fighter aircraft, including high-speed Gatling guns for fixed-wing aircraft and the Hydra-70 family of rockets.
 Combat Systems is also a global manufacturer and supplier of composite aircraft and ground equipment components and highly engineered axles, suspensions, brakes and aftermarket parts for a variety of military and commercial customers.